Davgraols/real-time-emotion-classifier/README.md

 1. Decide how many facial expressions you want the classifier to recognize.
-Create a new directory with the label name so that every directory in dataset contains a directory for each label.
+Create a new directory called 'dataset' at project root and then create three directories called 'train_data', 'valid_data' and 'test_data'.
+All three directories should contain one directory for each label name.
   For example with label names 'neutral' and 'smile' the directory structure would look like this:\
 dataset/\
 ├── test_data\
 │   ├── neutral\